smallsco/mojave/README.md

 ## Gameplay Differences from the official arena
-* Only 10 snakes are supported at a time (the 2016 official arena supports up to 12 and the 2017/2018 arena is unlimited).
+* Only 10 snakes are supported at a time (the 2016 official arena supports up to 12 and the 2017/2018/2019 arenas support an unlimited number).
+* Ping endpoint support is not fully implemented (2019 arena only)
 * No support for scoring (2016 arena only)
 * No support for tiebreakers (2016 arena only - the game can end in a draw if the last two snakes are the same length and have a head-on-head collision, or if they starve or hit a wall on the same turn)
 * No rewind functionality.